Auto Finance Glossary

 A lump sum of money paid upfront towards the full cost of a vehicle that decreases the amount owed through monthly payments.

 The process of leasing involves a contract between the lessee (the person leasing a vehicle) and a lessor (typically the dealership leasing the vehicle to the lessee) that allows the lessee to keep and drive a vehicle for an agreed-upon period of time, typically around three years.
 Over this course of time, a down payment and subsequent monthly payments will cover the cost of depreciation rather than the full price of the vehicle.
 And, in case you want to keep your vehicle, you can negotiate a lease buyout.

 Manufacturer’s Suggested Retail Price (MSRP):

 Also sometimes called the “sticker price,” this is the price suggested for a new vehicle by the original manufacturer.
-However, dealerships may ask for more, and customers will often negotiate for a lower price, so this is often used as a guideline rather than a hard-and-fast rule.
+However, dealerships may ask for more, and customers will often negotiate for a lower price, so this is often pre-owned as a guideline rather than a hard-and-fast rule.

 The price a dealer is willing to pay for a vehicle when selling you a new one.
 Often, this will be below current market value for your vehicle, but the cost covers the convenience of exchanging your old vehicle at the same time as a brand-new vehicle.